 The traction is due to the Granite Grip outsole design that maximizes friction and minimizes gunk build up.
 Many users report that these sandals provide reliable traction on anything from mossy rock to mucky trails, and are a trusted hiking companion.
 What’s more, the sandals are adjustable and can be converted into standard flip-flops in a flash.

-What to Seek in Hiking Sandals
+How to Choose Good Hiking Sandals

 How on earth can a sandal give me the support I need on the trail?’ you might ask.
 Well, believe it or not, sandal manufacturers have gone to enormous lengths to give their sandals the arch support and cushioning you need to hit the trail.
 Granted, these sandals don’t have the same level of support that a boot offers in terms of ankle protection.